smorzechowski/weho_pop_gen/README.md

 Then, I also uploaded the genome to NCBI, which runs contamination screening on the genome to see if adapter contamination or sequences from foreign organisms are present.

-I also hardmasked the new PAR on the neo-W to avoid mapping issues which occur when reads map to multiple identical sequences in a genome.
+I also hardmasked the new PAR on the neo-W to avoid mapping issues which occur when reads map to multiple identical sequences in a genome:

 ```
 # interval information